UNIVERSITY OF BOTSWANA · DEPARTMENT OF PHYSICS

 Botswana Seasonal Rainfall Monitoring Portal

 Operational seasonal rainfall monitoring platform for Botswana.
 Automatically updated rainfall maps and time-series derived from blended CHIRPS satellite data and surface station observations.
+Methodology aligned with the UCSB Climate Hazards Center's Early Estimates approach, adapted for Botswana with BDMS station data.

 • Rainfall totals and percentage of average